HousamKak/trace/README.md

 > This design was planned before on paper, then moved to Figma app for the fine details.
 Note that i didn't use any styling library or theme, all from scratch and using pure css modules

+> First I start with the Landing screens

 | Log in Page  | Sign In  | Dob Page | Sign Up |
 | -----------------| -----|-----|-----|
 | ![Log in Page](https://github.com/HousamKak/trace/blob/main/demo/figma/Log_in%20_page.png) | ![Sign in](https://github.com/HousamKak/trace/blob/main/demo/figma/Sign%20in.png) | ![Dob Page](https://github.com/HousamKak/trace/blob/main/demo/figma/dob%20page.png) | ![Sign up](https://github.com/HousamKak/trace/blob/main/demo/figma/Sign%20up.png)

+> Here you can find the Middle Button Menu screens

 | Middle Button  | Saved  | My Traces | Friends |
 | -----------------| -----|-----|-----|